Calvin-CS/SkelScratch/README.md

 ***Preinstallation notes***

 SkelScratch requires Windows 8 or newer.
 Windows 10 has not been tested.
-SkelScratch does not support Internet Explorer.
-Edge has not been tested.
+SkelScratch supports Chrome and Firefox, and does not support Internet Explorer.
+Other browsers are untested.

 ***Installation Instructions***